Clemapfel/jluna/docs/installation.md

 + `<path to jluna>` is the install path of the jluna shared library, as specified via `CMAKE_INSTALL_PREFIX` during [configuration](#configure-cmake)
 + `<path to julia>` is the location of `julia.h`, usually `${JULIA_BINDIR}/../include` or `${JULIA_BINDIR}/../include/julia`

-See [here](https://cmake.org/cmake/help/latest/command/target_include_directories.html) for more information.
+See the [official CMake documentation](https://cmake.org/cmake/help/latest/command/target_include_directories.html) for more information.

 ### Cannot find libjluna_c_adapter